Do You Want Help with Your Writing?

 Please note these exceptions:

-The audiobook Bitter Creek Junction on cassette and cd does not have an ISBN and is only available from Linda.
+The audiobook Bitter Creek Junction on cassette and cd does not have an ISBN and was only available from Linda.
+We still have cassette tapes, but the cd is sold out.
+Sorry.

 The original paperback edition of Going Over East is out of print.
 A limited number of copies are available from Linda.